nxhoaf/OwlProject/README.md

 	"yetAnotherElement",
 ];
 ```

-where "stylesheet" "an element with space" is the value of the 'predicate' which will be ignored.
+where **"stylesheet"**, **"an element with space"** are the value of the
-With this `ignoreArray`, we pass it to the function `RdfLib.addToIgnoreArray(ignoreArray);`
+'predicate' which will be ignored.
+With this `ignoreArray`, we pass it to the
-This function should be called just before the `RdfLib.init();` function.
+function `RdfLib.addToIgnoreArray(ignoreArray);` This function should be called
+before using any other functions.

 See [person.html](./rdfa/person.html) to view full source code.
 ## OwlParser using owl-lib.js